ShadyBarrios/MathHelp/README.md

 # MathHelp
-THIS IS FOR WINDOWS ONLY (for now)
+THIS IS FOR WINDOWS ONLY (unless you compile the source code on your own mac) Yeye math...
-This is just a little program I created to help people with some math.
 Updates will come in the future

 To get: